robb-j/nova-xml/XML.novaextension/README.md

 This will allow XML Extension to load mappings from your local files as well.

+> You may need to run the **Restart XML Server** command for these changes to take effect

 ### Writing Schemas

 W3 Schools has good tutorials for creating both [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp)